originphp/website/source/docs/model/elasticsearch-behavior.md

 ---
-title: Elasticsearch
+title: Elasticsearch Behavior
-description: Elasticsearch Guide for the OriginPHP Framework
+description: Elasticsearch Behavior Guide for the OriginPHP Framework
 extends: _layouts.documentation
 section: content
 ---
-# Elasticsearch
+# Elasticsearch Behavior

-If you need to improve performance of your database or implement more advanced searching you case use Elasticsearch.
-OriginPHP makes it ultra simple to implement.
+If you need to improve performance of your application by moving search queries to Elasticsearch or implement more advanced searching, OriginPHP makes it ultra simple to implement Elasticsearch in your web application.

 > To use the Elasticsearch features you will need to install Elasticsearch 7.0 or greater.